Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Problem Formulation

 {\bf Safety and task performance.} Let $C_E^\text{safe}$ be a cost function that captures safety (e.g., obstacle avoidance).
-Specifically, let $\S_{0,E}$ denote the allowable set of initial conditions in environment $E$.
+In addition, let $\S_{0,E}$ denote the allowable set of initial conditions in environment $E$.
 Then, $C_E^\text{safe}(\pi^\phi) \in \{0,1\}$ assigns a cost of $0$ if policy $\pi^\phi$ maintains safety from any initial state $s_0 \in \S_{0,E}$ when deployed over a given time horizon in environment $E$, and a cost of $1$ otherwise.
-In addition, the robot may have a cost function $C_E^\text{task}$ that captures task performance (e.g., time taken to navigate to the goal).
+Although we only present safety-oriented cost functions here, additional cost functions can be used to capture task performance, e.g., $C_E^\text{task}$ which minimizes the time to reach the goal.

-{\bf Goal: statistical safety assurance.} Our goal is to provide a statistical assurance on safety for the end-to-end policy $\pi^\phi$.
-In this work, we devise a framework for lightly post-processing the outputs of a given pre-trained perception model $\phi$ in order to achieve this.
-Specifically, we propose a procedure that uses a finite dataset $D$ of environments in order to produce a \emph{calibrated} perception system $\bar{\phi}: \O \xrightarrow{\phi} \Z \xrightarrow{\rho} \Z$.
-Our approach is modular: outputs of the calibrated perception system may be used with \emph{any} safe planning technique (cf. Section~\ref{sec:safe planning related work}) in order to ensure:
+{\bf Goal (statistical safety assurance).} Our goal is to provide a statistical assurance on safety for the end-to-end policy $\pi^\phi$.
+We propose a procedure that uses a finite dataset $D$ of environments in order to produce a \emph{calibrated} perception system $\tilde{\phi}: \O \xrightarrow{\phi} \Z \xrightarrow{\rho} \Z$.
+Our approach is modular: outputs of the calibrated perception system may be used with \emph{any} safe planner (cf. Section~\ref{sec:approach-planning}) to provide probabilistic guarantees on safety, with:

-for a user-specified safety tolerance $\epsilon$.
-Our calibration procedure provides this statistical safety assurance while also attempting to post-process outputs from $\phi$ as lightly (i.e., non-conservatively) as possible in order to allow the robot to optimize task performance.
+for a user-specified safety tolerance $\epsilon$, while also post-processing outputs from $\phi$ as lightly (i.e., non-conservatively) as possible in order to allow the robot to optimize task performance.